StereoSachiiii/StereoSachiiii/README.md

 i like to build like a lotttttttttttttt.like a whole looott and i read code like a lott. like all the time.

-Projects!!!

-## HFT Backtesting Engine — C++(high performance/low latency software)
-- Reads real NASDAQ market data and reconstructs a live orderbook from raw bytes.
-You can run your own trading strategy against it and see if it makes money.
-A built-in market maker using the Avellaneda-Stoikov model backtested across 100 symbols  including high-volatility sessions — came out ~$15k simulated PnL, with accurate fill simulation down to queue position and depth.
-- The PnL isn't the point.
-- The point is what had to be built to get there: parsing NASDAQ ITCH 5.0 binary protocol at the byte level, reconstructing the full L3 orderbook, then building the infrastructure underneath it — lock-free SPSC/MPSC queues, memory pools with aligned prefaulted allocation, hierarchical bitsets with compiler intrinsics for fast lookups, cache-line aware data layout, RAII ownership throughout.
-- And also learned tooling like ASan,TSan and GDB. works for both GCC and MSVC.
-- It's a working answer to the question: what does it actually take to keep the prefetcher, cache, TLB, and CPU happy from raw bytes all the way to PnL?

-## it is a fun journey! changed the entire way of how i view software and made the hardware visible to me!

-## Royal Beverages — Vanilla PHP E-Commerce - (full stack but i built a mini framework)
-- Built to understand what Laravel and React actually do.
-- No frameworks.
-Custom MVC from scratch, reflection-based DI container that autowires classes automatically, regex router, framework-less SPA renderer for the admin dashboard, PSR-4 autoloader, multi-warehouse FIFO stock engine with row-level locking.
-- The interesting part isn't the storefront.
-It's that once you've written your own DI container, you stop treating Laravel's service container as magic.
-Same with the router.
-Same with the SPA renderer.
-That's why this exists.
-- Full technical breakdown in ARCHITECTURE.md.
-Docker setup in two commands.

-## DevOps Learning Platform — TypeScript / Go - (addressing the issue where existing devops onboarding seems to miss the painpoints)
-- KodeKloud exists.
-This is different.
-- Most platforms give you a sandbox and a checklist.
-This one drops you into a broken system and asks you to fix it — the way you'd actually encounter it at work.
-- The platform itself is the curriculum: the same Kafka, Kubernetes, Postgres RLS, and observability stack you're learning about is what's running underneath you.
-I will try to encode as much pain points as i can in real development!
-- The hard part isn't the feature set.
-It's that running user code safely at scale is an unsolved problem in this codebase.Firecracker is the likely answer.
-The current approach: Kafka dispatches sandbox jobs to a Go worker, the goroutine spawns the container then drops ownership, stdio path returns immediately.
-State lives in Redis, async-written to Postgres.
-It's hybrid and it's honest about being hybrid.
-- Architecture decisions are documented in docs/adr — including what was chosen, what was rejected, and what will break under load.

-## Bookfair Stall Reservation System — React / Spring Boot / Java - (full stack)
-- The interesting problem wasn't the reservations.
-It was the floor plan designer.
-- Admins draw stalls directly onto a canvas.
-Influence zones — traffic hotspots, entrances, food courts — radiate outward as circles and adjust stall prices based on proximity, geometry, and edge distance.
-Move a stall closer to an entrance and the price updates in real time.
-The pricing heuristic isn't a lookup table; it's a spatial calculation that runs on every geometry change.
-Under that: three canvas layers (zones, influences, stalls) with separate draw modes and interaction semantics, SELECT FOR UPDATE row locking to prevent double-booking under concurrent load, STOMP WebSocket broadcast so every connected client sees reservation changes sub-100ms, and a full CI/CD pipeline deploying to EC2 via GitHub Actions.
-- The state architecture for the designer alone — separating raw mouse lifecycle from domain state from interaction context — took longer to get right than most of the rest of the system.
-- Technical deep-dive in architecture.md.
-Docker up in one command.

 tool dump incoming (ik)

 ## **Languages and Tools I'm Familiar With**